codatio/codat-docs/docs/introduction/testing.md

 ## Using a test instance

-We recommend you use an additional instance of Codat to use for testing purposes.
+We recommend you use an additional instance of Codat for testing purposes.
 Upgrade to our **Start-up** plan, and we will automatically clone your existing client to create a test instance for you.
 We copy the following details and settings:

 * All users with access to the existing client
 * Client settings and feature overrides